GROUPOЇD

 MATHEMATICS

-First we pick up one topic from known mathematical theories, models and languages that has following index:
+First, we pick up one topic from known mathematical theories:

 Algebraic Systems